ipv6-feet-under/WriteUps-S.H.E.L.L.CTF21/Puzzle/Cyber Attack 2/README.md

 ```

 https://realantwohnette.wordpress.com is a wordpress page with some articles.
-In these articles we found a hint to guess the origin of the attacker.
+In these articles we find a hint to guess the origin of the attacker.
 "Cancel Culture, the Tumor in Twitter" has a foreign word in it:

 ![hint](images/hint.PNG)